os2display/display-api-service/README.md

   }
 ```

-The timestamps show the latest `modifiedAt` timestamp for any entity under that key in the relationship tree, weather it
+The timestamps show the latest `modifiedAt` timestamp for any entity under that key in the relationship tree, whether it
 is a direct descendant or a descendant further down the tree.
 I.e. if a `Screen` has a `Slide` attached through a
 `ScreenCampaign` and a `FeedSource` is modified for that `Slide` then the `modifiedAt` timestamp for the `FeedSource`
 will be propagated up through the tree to the `campaigns` key under `relationsModified` for the `Screen`.